Code Inspection: Return value of pure method is not used

 While it may appear that the code is doing something, it really is not!
 The reason is that, since strings are immutable,

-string.Replace does not replace anything in the original string (unlike, e.g., a
+string.Replace does not replace anything in the original string (unlike, for example, a

 You may also wonder how JetBrains Rider knows that